Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 - The model is implemented using TensorFlow with GRU (Gated Recurrent Unit) architecture, which is suitable for processing sequential data like text.

 ### Model Performance
-- The model's performance is evaluated using accuracy, precision, recall, and F1-score for each class.
 - The model achieved an overall accuracy of approximately **65%**, indicating decent performance.
 - Efforts have been made to improve classification reliability, with particular focus on addressing challenges posed by the minority classes.